Posts

 Image

-Congratulations to Pat Davis who is to be the Grand Marshall for this year's St. Patrick's Day Parade for the Wicklow Town Municipal District.
+Congratulations to Pat Davis who is to be the Grand Marshall for the 2026 St. Patrick's Day Parade for the Wicklow Town Municipal District.
 Pat is Wicklow Town's renowned resident maritime artist who has been painting his striking murals of visiting sea vessels on the wall of the old East Pier in Wicklow Port for 50 years.
 His artwork is greatly admired and respected locally, nationally and internationally.
 Born in Rathnew, his family moved to Wicklow Town while at an early age.
 Fascinated by ships from the age of 9, sketching became his childhood hobby, which he continued as he grew older - capturing visiting ships to the port in pencil sketches and ink drawings.
-In the summer of 1976, Pat got permission from the local Harbour Master to retouch a mural of the Greek ship, the 'Eliana', which had been painted 5 years earlier in 1971 by a crew member of that vessel.
-Since then, he has been constantly adding new murals - now totalling over 80 - and maintaining exi...
+In the summer of 1976, Pat got permission from the local Harbour Master to retouch a mural of the Greek ship, the ELIANA, which had been painted 5 years earlier in 1971 by a crew member of that vessel.
+Since then, he has been constantly adding new murals - now totalling over 80 - and maintaining existing ones in his...